-2.2 Getting Started
+2.3 Getting Started

 This section describes how to install the CernVM-FS client.
-The CernVM-FS client is supported on x86, x86_64, and ARMv7 architectures running Scientific Linux 4-7, Ubuntu ≥ 12.04 , SLES 11 and openSuSE 13.1, Fedora 19-21, or Mac OS X ≥ 10.8 .
+The CernVM-FS client is supported on x86, x86_64, and ARMv7 architectures running Scientific Linux 4-7, Ubuntu \geq 12.04, SLES 11 and openSuSE 13.1, Fedora 22 and 23, or Mac OS X \geq 10.10.
+There is experimental support for AArch64 and Power 8.

-2.2.1 Getting the Software
+2.3.1 Getting the Software

 The CernVM-FS source code and binary packages are available on our website.
-Binary packages are produced for rpm, dpkg, and Mac OS X (.pkg). yum repositories for 64 bit and 32 bit Scientific Linux 5 and 6 and 64 bit Scientific Linux 7 are available as a yum repository.
-The cvmfs-release packages can be used to add a these yum repositories to the local yum installation.
+Binary packages are produced for rpm, dpkg, and Mac OS X (.pkg).
+Packages for 64 bit and 32 bit Scientific Linux 5 and 6 and 64 bit Scientific Linux 7 are available as a yum repository.
+The cvmfs-release packages can be used to add a these yum/apt repositories to the local yum installation.
 The cvmfs-release packages are available on our download page.